-Because our home is not equipped with a true mudroom, I’ve done some creative finagling to achieve some semblance of organization in the laundry room, the de facto outerwear repository.
+Because our home is not equipped with a true mud room, I’ve done some creative finagling to achieve some semblance of organization in the laundry room, the de facto outerwear repository.
 It’s only about 8’x6’, and with a sink, washer and dryer included, space is at a premium.

 One thing that helps was the addition of a couple of inexpensive boot trays, which corral moisture and protect the tile floor from becoming a bigger safety hazard than it already is.

 Another thing we did to maximize space was remove the countertop in the room.
-Originally intended as a surface on which to fold clothes, it became apparent after a few weeks that it was wasted on someone who prefers to fold clothes in the bedroom while watching TV.
-In its place, we installed two rows of wall-mounted coat hooks, one row lower down on the wall to accommodate our youngest and her limited reach, and another higher up for adult-sized clothes and larger, longer items.
+Originally intended as a surface on which to fold clothes, it became apparent after a few weeks in that it was wasted on me, who prefers to fold clothes in the bedroom while watching TV.
+In its place, my husband installed two rows of wall-mounted coat hooks, one row lower down on the wall to accommodate our youngest and her limited reach, and another higher up for adult-sized clothes and larger, longer items.
 We chose hardware that could adequately support heftier winter outerwear vs. more decorative [read flimsy] hooks.

 Another addition was a wooden drying rack, which can be folded and stored away when not in use.
 While it’s a bit larger than I’d like, it’s great for wet hats and mittens and the occasional sweater that needs to be air dried.